pscedu/psc-wpdocs/neocortex/reservations.md

 Please note that using the `--reservation` flag does not automatically override the default interact or batch parameters, such as job run time.
 Please, explicitly specify the wall-time, SDF node (if one is preferred), etc, to override the defaults.

 ### Comparison table for various modes in which jobs can be run
-Please note that comparison is between jobs in different modes asking for the same number, type of resources, duration, etc.
+Please note that this comparison is between jobs asking for the same number and type of resources, duration, etc.
 <table>
   <thead>
     <tr>